Blendify/blender-manual/trunk/blender_docs/manual/sequencer/sequencer/strips/effects/multicam.rst

       To make syncing strips easier you can group cameras, their audio, and their effects together using :doc:`Meta Strips </sequencer/sequencer/meta>`.

 #.
-Add a viewer region for every input channel and to improve performance use proxies.
+Add a viewer region for every input channel and to improve the performance use proxies.
 #.
 Add a Multicam Selector strip *above* all the channel tracks.

    After completing these steps you should get something similar to the image below: